 To celebrate my first ever home-grown squash, I gently roasted it then whizzed it up with butter to make the silkiest of purées.
 The seeds were roasted too and liberally seasoned.
 I even twice cooked the leftover skin and used them as a healthy crisp for hummus!
-Pairing the roasted butternut squash with these spicy lamb koftas and chermoula was a winner, so simple but packed with flavour.
+Pairing the roasted butternut squash with these spicy grilled kofta meatballs and chermoula was a winner, so simple but packed with flavour.
 Definitely one of my favourite ever lamb mince recipes!

 Ingredients 1 small butternut squash halved lengthways, seeds reserved & seasoned 1 knob of butter 300g/10oz organic lamb mince 1 tsp chilli powder (as hot as you like) 1 jar of shop-bought chermoula 2 tbsp Greek yoghurt Fresh coriander, leaves picked